-- 1 Yes.
-I have testified approximately one hundred and fifty times on utility 2 issues before various regulatory, legislative, and judicial bodies, including the 3 Arizona Commerce Commission, Connecticut Department of Public Utility Control, District of Columbia Public Service Commission, Florida Public 4 Service Commission, Maine Public Utilities Commission, Maryland Public 5 Service Commission, Massachusetts Department of Public Utilities, 6 7 Massachusetts Energy Facilities Siting Council, Michigan Public Service 8 Commission, Minnesota Public Utilities Commission, New Mexico Public Service Commission, New Orleans City Council, New York Public Service 9 Commission, North Carolina Utilities Commission, Public Utilities 10 Commission of Ohio, Pennsylvania Public Utilities Commission, Rhode 11 Island Public Utilities Commission, South Carolina Public Service 12 13 Commission, Texas Public Utilities Commission, Vermont Public Service Board, Federal Energy Regulatory Commission, and the Atomic Safety and 14 15 Licensing Board of the U.S. Nuclear Regulatory Commission.
-A detailed list of my previous testimony is contained in my resume.
-16 - 17 Q: What materials did you review in preparing this testimony? - 18 A: I have reviewed - Scottish Power's direct testimony in this proceeding, particularly that of Mr. Richardson and Mr. Moir; - the supplemental testimony of Mr. Richardson in this proceeding; - the testimony of the Oregon PUC staff in Docket No. UM 918, particularly the Thornton-Riordan, Sipler-Murray and Olson-Harris panels;
+2 Α: Yes.
+I have testified approximately one hundred and fifty times on utility issues before various regulatory, legislative, and judicial bodies, 3 Arizona Commerce 4 including the Commission, Connecticut Department of Public Utility Control, District of Columbia Public Ser-5 vice Commission, Florida Public Service Commission, Maine Public 6 7 Utilities Commission.
+Maryland Public Service Commission.
+Massachusetts Department of Public Utilities, Massachusetts Energy 8 9 Facilities Siting Council, Michigan Public Service Commission, Minnesota Public Utilities Commission, New Mexico Public Service 10 Commission, New Orleans City Council, New York Public Service 11 Commission, North Carolina Utilities Commission, Public Utilities 12 Commission of Ohio, Pennsylvania Public Utilities Commission, 13 Rhode Island Public Utilities Commission, South Carolina Public 14 Service Commission, Texas Public Utilities Commission, Vermont 15 16 Public Service Board, Federal Energy Regulatory Commission, and the Atomic Safety and Licensing Board of the U.S. Nuclear Regulatory 17 Commission.
+A detailed list of my previous testimony is contained in 18 my resume.
+19

+20 Q: What materials did you review in preparing this testimony?

+21 A: I have reviewed

-- the rebuttal testimony of Scottish Power in Docket No. UM 918, particularly that of Mr. Richardson and the Moir-MacLaren-Rockney panel; - numerous discovery responses;1 - publications of the UK Office of Electricity Regulation (OFFER);
+- Scottish Power's direct testimony in this proceeding, particularly that of Mr. Richardson and Mr. Moir; - the supplemental testimony of Mr. Richardson in this proceeding;

-In addition, I participated in an introductory conference call with Scottish Power on March 26, and by telephone in a supplementary conference on performance standards between Utah DPU staff and Alec Burden of Scottish Power on May 7.
+- the testimony of the Oregon PUC staff in Docket No. UM 918, particularly the Thornton-Riordan, Sipler-Murray and Olson-Harris panels; - the rebuttal testimony of Scottish Power in Docket No. UM 918, particularly that of Mr. Richardson and the Moir-MacLaren Rockney panel; - numerous discovery responses, the most relevant of which are included as Exhibit____PLC-2;1 - publications of the UK Office of Electricity Regulation (OFFER); In addition, I participated in an introductory conference call with Scottish Power on March 26, and by telephone in a supplementary conference on performance standards between Utah DPU staff and Alec Burden of Scottish Power on May 7.

-10 II.
+14 II.
 Introduction

-11 Q: What is the subject matter of your testimony?
+15 Q: What is the subject matter of your testimony?

-12 A: I discuss the performance standards and customer guarantees that Scottish 13 Power offers as benefits of the merger.
-I concentrate primarily on the network 14 performance standards, which deal with system reliability issues, with 15 secondary consideration of the value of the customer service standards and 16 customer guarantees.
+A: I discuss the performance standards and customer guarantees that on the network performance standards, which deal with system reliability issues, with secondary consideration of the value of the customer service standards and customer guarantees.